Pendulous crop in backyard chickens can be a stressful event to manage.

 Why does pendulous crop happen?

 Simply put, the reason pendulous crop happens in backyard chickens is because the crop stretches due to too much food or possibly the anatomy of the chicken.
-After your hen swallows food, for whatever reason (possibly a piece of food that’s too big, too much food, etc.), her meal gets stuck, and can’t leave the crop.
+After your hen swallows food, her meal gets stuck, and can’t leave the crop.
+This can happen due to a piece of food that’s too big, too much food, or perhaps foreign objects, etc.

-As your hen eats more and more, the pieces of food then sit there, fermenting, and not getting passed through the digestive system.
-While pendulous crop is an issue by itself, it also means the chicken isn’t getting nutrients, and eventually, the chicken can die of starvation.
+As your hen eats more and more, the pieces of food then sit there fermenting and not getting passed through the digestive system.
+While pendulous crop is an issue by itself, it also means the chicken isn’t getting nutrients.
+Eventually, the chicken can die of starvation.

 How do I know whether my hen has pendulous crop?

-If you see her crop is bulging and sagging and possibly moving around (meaning, it doesn’t feel like a nice, right, round ball about the size of a peach), she might have pendulous crop.
+If you see her crop bulging and sagging and possibly moving around (meaning, it doesn’t feel like a nice, tight, round ball), she might have a pendulous crop.

-If you notice her crop isn’t smaller in the morning or if your backyard chicken looks physically poorly or sick, then she might have crop issues.
+If you notice her crop isn’t smaller in the morning (after digesting food) or if your backyard chicken looks physically poorly or sick, then she might have crop issues.
 It’s always best to double check with a vet!

-First, make sure the chicken actually has a crop issue by keeping her off food for 24 hours (still give water).
-When crops are full, they can be quite large – anywhere from the size of a golf ball (in a young chicken) to the size of a peach or orange in an adult.
+First, make sure the chicken actually has a crop issue.
+Keep her off food for 24 hours (still give water).
+When crops are full, they can be quite large – anywhere from the size of a golf ball (in a young chicken) to the size of a peach or tennis ball in an adult.

 So, you should first determine whether the crop is actually functioning.
-If you stop food for 24 hours, and notice the crop becomes completely empty the next day (for example, it was very full and now you can’t see much of a lump at all), the crop is working the food towards the rest of her digestive system and likely not impacting.
+Stop giving her food for 24 hours.
+The next day take notice.
+Does the crop become completely empty the next day?
+For example, it was very full and now you can’t see much of a lump at all?
+If so, the crop is working the food towards the rest of her digestive system and you’re not dealing with a blockage.

-After the crop is empty, keep the hen off food for another 24 hours (still give water) and observe her closely for signs of additional problems.
-(Double check with a vet about any signs you should look for in your particular backyard chicken – they’re all different).
+After the crop is empty, keep the hen off food for another 24 hours.
+Be sure to give her water.
+Observe her closely for signs of additional problems.
+Double-check with a vet about any signs you should look for in your particular backyard chicken – they’re all different.

 You can then slowly reintroduce food, making sure it’s in small pieces.
 If you’re still concerned, you can err on the side of caution and offer moistened food that’s easy for your backyard chicken’s digestive system to break down.

-You can also mix raw organic apple cider vinegar WITH THE MOTHER (more on apple cider vinegar here) into her water – the beneficial bacteria will help her digestive system.
-We also have apple cider vinegar granules in the store, which are a shelf-stable probiotic.
+You can also mix raw organic apple cider vinegar WITH THE MOTHER (more on apple cider vinegar here) into her water.
+The beneficial bacteria will help her digestive system.

-You can also offer dried oregano with her feed, and parsley (which are both full of amazing nutrients for chickens).
+Offer dried oregano with her feed, and parsley (which are both full of amazing nutrients for chickens).
+Or try this non-GMO feed that has oregano, garlic, and oyster shells mixed into it.

 You can also mix their feed with brewer’s yeast, if you want to make sure your hen is getting plenty of vitamins after her bout with pendulous crop.
 Our brewer’s yeast is fortified with vitamin B 3, B6, and B12 and garlic, oregano, and echinacea (all herbs traditionally used to support healthy immune systems).

-It’s important to remember that if your backyard chicken gets an impacted and pendulous crop once, it’s possible she might get it again.
-The best thing to do is keep an eye on your backyard chicken and double check the crop is working correctly, and you don’t see any further signs of pendulous crop.
+It’s important to know that if your backyard chicken gets an impacted and pendulous crop once, it’s more likely she might get it again.
+The best thing to do is keep an eye on your backyard chicken and double check that the chicken’s crop is working correctly.

 A11fa7dc8219e3d97e0ed6043ea2d515?s=100&d=mm&r=g